 Due to the volume of requests Lindsey receives, she is not able to answer individual questions.
 It’s likely she has answered your question in one of her books Getting from College to Career: Your Essential Guide to Succeeding in the Real World, Becoming the Boss: New Rules for the Next Generation of Leaders or on her blog.

 Lindsey is not available to review individual resumes.
 If you’d like to have your resume critiqued for free, your best bet is to contact your college’s career services office — even after you’ve graduated.
-If you’d like to hire a resume expert, here is Lindsey’s list of recommended coaches.

 Why Choose Lindsey

 There are many wonderful speakers on the important topic of generational differences in the workplace.
 Lindsey is unique in three key ways:

 Lindsey has been researching, writing and speaking about generational change in the workplace for more than 15 years.